 Report them to your intermediary and they will just debit it from your next EU VAT return.
 You'll need proof that it originated and came back to the UK.

-13. Do I have to register for IOSS?
+13. Do I have to register for IOSS number?

 No. IOSS is not mandatory.
-You can still send DDP or DDU.
-If you are shipping low volume and the costs of setting up and maintaining IOSS seem excessive compared to the revenue you are generating, then simply keep sending DDU or DDP.
-However, with DDP your parcel or mail carrier may surcharge you for reversing the VAT back to you.
-With DDU, your parcel or mail carrier will request the VAT from your customer before delivery and they may also get a hefty local 'handling charge' too, which is a terrible customer experience.
-This has been a big issue since Brexit.
-It increases the liklehood that your parcel will get refused and sent back.
-Here at Samos we do not surcharge for our DDP EU parcel delivery service and we have no limit on the value, meaning this is a great option for you if you sell low volumes in to Europe and don't want the expense of registering and maintaining IOSS.
+You can still send DDP, DDU or why not try our well known hybrid EU parcel service click here for more details.
+If you are shipping low volume and the costs of setting up and maintaining IOSS seem excessive compared to the revenue you are generating, then you can keep sending DDU or DDP but there are big risks with both of these options - you may have already experienced the fall out!
+With DDP your parcel or mail carrier may surcharge you for reversing the VAT back to you.
+DDP surcharges can be huge and negatively affect your margins.
+With DDU, your parcel or mail carrier will request the VAT from your customer before delivery and they may also get a hefty local 'handling charge' too.
+This is a terrible customer experience best avoided.
+Shipping DDU has been a big issue since Brexit because increases the liklehood that your parcel will get refused and sent back.

 14. Who is SAMOS e-commerce?

-We are a logistics company specialising in e-commerce parcel shipping from the UK to the EU, Russia and Israel.
 It is our business to understand the new EU IOSS scheme in order to assist our existing and potentially new customers.
 We understand that the EU IOSS system can be difficult to understand, so we made a conscious decision to share our knowledge to any organisation that may need it without any obligation.
 IOSS is not mandatory.
 We can ship all your parcels in to the EU whether you are on the IOSS scheme or not.
-If not, you can use our DDP service.
-We do not surcharge for DDP.
+If not, you can use our hybrid EU parcel service.
+We do not surcharge over an about our published tariff rates.
 For more information about us click here.

 It's so easy using Samos e-commerce.
-We have everything you need in one place - EU VAT, IOSS ID, Intermediary set up help, and of course we can deliver your parcels.
+We have everything you need in one place - IOSS number help, Intermediary set up help, and of course we can deliver your parcels across the EU completely fuss-free.
 Our European parcel service 'Samos Connect' is a 2-5 day delivery time, with full track and trace, PUDO/home delivery options and POD at some of the best rates available, with no surcharges.
+Your customers are never asked fro VAT, duty or "local handling charges".
+Your parcels are simply cleared and delivered with or without and IOSS number.
+Don't believe us? - they trial us.
+After all the problems you've had, you'll be amazed how we do it!
 Click here to view our EU parcel tariff and start shipping with us today.
 These are the rates you pay.
 There are no surcharges.
-We’re very approachable and would love to hear from you.
+We’re also very approachable and would love to hear from you.